aprilspeight/voiceover-audio-clips/README.md

 ## 📚 Tutorial

-The written tutorial for this sample is available on my [website](https://www.vogueandcode.com/ai-perspectives-posts/voiceover-audio-clips)!
+The written tutorial for this sample will be available soon!

 ## 📦 Resources